 I have worked in the NHS for around 11 years and over 8 of those have been in clinical research working in a range of teams, spanning many specialities.

-I have recently joined the Operations Team on secondment as a Quality Assurance Manager responsible for the maintenance and development of quality management systems.
+I joined the Operations Team on secondment in December 2023 as a Quality Assurance Manager responsible for the maintenance and development of quality management systems.
 NIHR Sheffield Clinical Research Facility (CRF) has a long history of delivering high quality research ensuring standards set by national and international bodies.
-My role will focus on the whole research process involving patient safety, data quality and research integrity.
-Helping to ensuring that we are always inspection ready through audits, monitoring, training, gap analyses and planning.
+My role focuses on the whole research process involving patient safety, data quality and research integrity; helping to ensure that we are always inspection ready through audits, monitoring, training, gap analyses and planning.

-Clinical research is an incredibly rewarding field to work in.
-Collaborating closely with colleagues to improve patient care is a privilege.
+Clinical research is an incredibly rewarding field to work in and collaborating closely with colleagues to improve patient care is a privilege.
 It is fast-moving and challenging but our efforts are rewarded by seeing the real difference we make in someone’s life in the here and now as well as in the future.

 Zoe Whiteley